documendous/docrepox/docrepo/apps/ddocs/markdown/templates/Contributing-Documendous.md

 ```

-Note that it will run flake8, mypy, a simple test suite, coverage and pip-audit.
+Note that it will run flake8, mypy, isort, a simple test suite, coverage and pip-audit.

 At the end of the pre-commit run, there is also a reminder for contributing to documentation for any changes made.
 See section below on creating documentation.